WEBCAST: A Conversation with Professor Joseph Nye: Do Morals Matter?Event offered by:

 - Lecture / Panel

 Please join the Foreign Policy Association in welcoming Joseph S. Nye, University Distinguished Service Professor and former Dean of Harvard’s John F. Kennedy School of Government, to talk about his new book, Do Morals Matter?
 Presidents and Foreign Policy from FDR to Trump.
-Copies of the book will be available for purchase at the event.

 In his book, Joseph Nye analyzes the role of ethics in U.S. foreign policy after 1945.
 Nye works through each presidency from FDR to Trump and scores their foreign policy on three ethical dimensions: their intentions, the means they used, and the consequences of their decisions.
 In addition, he evaluates their leadership qualities, elaborating on which approaches work and which ones do not.